danielcdai/brainsmith/README.md

 ### Explore the Dashboard (Screenshots to be added...)
 1. Open the browser, go to [Brainsmith Dashboard](http://localhost:5701).
 2. Login as admin.
-3. Embed a file, give it a name.
-(Ollama is required)
-4. Go to the Chat page, chat with your own knowledge base.
+3. Go to the Chat page, chat with your own knowledge base.
 (Choose OpenAI or Ollama as your chat provider)

 **Note:** The default chat model for OpenAI is GPT-4, which is hard-coded to ensure the best user experience.
 For Ollama, you can choose your preferred model.

+### Chat with your file
+1. Upload and embed a file, give it a name.
+(Ollama is required)
+2. File must be txt or pdf as of now, more file extensions to be added.

 ## Development Guide